Skip to content

 2. University Entrance Qualification

-In many instances, you may need to apply through uni-assist, which is a university admission portal that evaluates your academic results, converts them to German equivalency, and submits your application to your chosen university on your behalf.
+Depending on your background and the university, you may need to apply through uni-assist.
+It’s a platform that reviews your academic documents, converts your grades to the German system, and forwards your application to your chosen university.

 Applying Through uni-assist?
 Check Out Our Complete uni-assist Guide!